Leadership

 • Rowana Miller, Executive Director

-Rowana has been writing young adult fiction and working in writing education since she was in middle school.
+Rowana has been writing young adult fiction and working in writing education for more than a decade.
 She graduated from the University of Pennsylvania summa cum laude and Phi Beta Kappa, and has been awarded the 2023 Greater Philadelphia Social Innovation Award for Educational Entrepreneurship and the 2022 University of Pennsylvania President’s Engagement Prize.
-Her own writing can be found in the Penn Review, plain china, and Slate Magazine, but her greatest joy is in helping youth to express themselves with clarity and confidence.
+Her debut novel, Secrets of the Blue Hand Girls, is forthcoming from Sourcebooks in Fall 2025.

 • David Han, Finance Manager